 - Demonstrate knowledge of music theory related to transposition, constructing chords.

-Long-distance candidates may submit a videotape or mp3 file in lieu of items 1-4 above.
-Items 5-7 will be demonstrated during the telephone interview.
-Long distance candidates may submit a videotape or DVD in lieu of an audition.
+International and long-distance candidates may submit a recorded audition on DVD or online in lieu of items 1-4 above.
 International and long distance candidates should request instructions about all these requirements with their admission materials and are advised to begin the admission process early.

-Interview: An in-depth in-person interview with the faculty of the graduate music therapy program.
-The interview consists of a review of personal, academic, interpersonal, and creative aptitudes of the applicant.
-For international applicants, a phone interview or video chat may be substituted for the in-person interview.
+Interview: An in-depth in-person interview with the faculty of the graduate music therapy program, consisting of a review of personal, academic, interpersonal and creative aptitudes.
+Applicants will also be asked to demonstrate knowledge of one or more of the following topics: basic periods of Western music; jazz history; World music.
+For international and long-distance applicants, a phone interview or video chat may be substituted for the in-person interview.

 A social service work or volunteer history and cross cultural experience is highly valued.